anavarre/drupal-8-tools/README.md

 setup/install.sh
 ----------------

-Caution: this script has only been tested with Ubuntu 12.04 to 13.04.
-It might break with any other configuration.

 Instead of using any *AMP stack, VM or container, why not simply use a shell script to provision a Drupal site?
 This is what this script is all about.
 Within a few seconds it will: